I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 | Overall | - | 4.82 / 5.00 |

-All 15 questions were answered with correct document retrieval.
-The slightly lower Completeness score was due to a tendency to omit supplementary information such as RPO (Recovery Point Objective) and MFA requirements.
-Since the main answers are returned accurately, this is sufficient accuracy for a model in this price range.
+All 15 questions were answered by searching the correct documents.
+The slightly lower Completeness score reflects a tendency to omit supplementary information such as RPO (Recovery Point Objective) and MFA requirements.
+Since the main answers come back accurately, I think this is sufficient accuracy for a model in this price range.

-Note that this is based on a simple set of one-shot questions and simple evaluation criteria, which tends to produce higher scores, so please treat these as reference values.
-If you replace with your own documents, you can also rewrite the test questions in eval/questions.json and evaluate the new documents using the same script.
-It's intended to be used together with the feedback collection mechanism to drive an improvement cycle.
+This is based on a simple one-question-one-answer test set and simple evaluation criteria, so scores tend to be high — please treat these as reference values.
+If you replace them with your own documents, you can also rewrite the test questions in eval/questions.json and evaluate against the new documents using the same script.
+It's designed to be used alongside the feedback collection mechanism to drive an improvement cycle.

 Examples of questions used in evaluation

 - How many days per week is remote work possible?
-Please also tell me the application method.
+Please also tell me how to apply.

-- Are there any days of the week when production deployments are prohibited?
+- Are there days of the week when production deployments are prohibited?

-- What level of approval is required for procurement of 5 million yen or more?
+- Please tell me the approval level required for procurement of 5 million yen or more.

 Using Your Own Documents